alicebob/sqlittle/README.md

 - no joins
 - WAL files are not supported
 - indexes are used for sorting, but there is no on-the-fly sorting
-- indexes with expression (either in columns or as a `WHERE`) are not supported
 ```

 ## Locks